Inside Housing Inclusive Futures Summit

 Emma Maier, editor-in-chief, Inside Housing

-09:05 Why should inclusivity matter to your organisation?
+09:05 Why inclusivity matters to your organisation

 According to the CBI, workplaces that are both diverse and inclusive are associated with higher individual performance as employees are better able to innovate and are more engaged.
 In addition having diversity of thought and experience leads to better decision making owing to more careful processing on information than in homogenous groups.
 To open the summit we will be bringing together leading voices in the agenda to explore, debate and discuss why diversity, equality and inclusivity can help us be better businesses and help contribute to socio-economic prosperity.